 Hibiscus takes about 30 days to become dry and sunflower takes about 30 to 40 days to become dry.

 Flowers are even eaten!

 1. What are the different ways we use flowers in our daily life?
 Do you know that flowers can be eaten as well?

-Different ways we use flower in our daily life are:
+Different ways we use flowers in our daily life are:

 – For decorations

 – As gifts (bouquet)